 Physical flows of product are shipped via trucks, trains and vessels.
-Logistical planning and chartering of drybulk seaborne trade is performed in-house by a freight desk which provides initial quotes for the freight associated with each shipment.
+Logistical planning and chartering of drybulk seaborne trade are performed in-house by a freight desk which provides initial quotes for the freight associated with each shipment.
 The in-house freight desk trades and hedges freight and shipping capacity positions for both the division's dry-bulk shipping needs and for third parties.
 Glencore Agri's logistical assets include in-land and port elevators, silos and wagons.
-The elevators and silos are located in Argentina, Australia, Brazil, Bulgaria, Canada, Czech Republic, Hungary, Kazakhstan, New Zealand, Paraguay, Poland, Romania, Russia, Serbia, the United Kingdom, Ukraine, Uruguay and the United States.